vlmlee/pointers-explained/README.md

 ### This is a reddit post I made to simplify pointers for people who haven't used pointers before.
+It is a *compendium* clarifying a lot of pointer operations.

 --